Australian Citizenship Test Pass Rate & Statistics (2026)

 What Do These Numbers Mean for You?

-A 67% pass rate sounds concerning, but context matters.
-That figure includes everyone who sits the test — including people who:
+A per-sitting pass rate in the mid-60s sounds concerning, but context matters.
+That figure includes everyone who sits the test, including people who:

 - Did little or no preparation